How to prep like an elite athlete

 Being and performing at your best takes planning and perseverance - here are some tips from a pro athlete.

 Coming out on top for a promotion or nailing a big presentation takes planning and perseverance.
-Elite athlete Jessica Gallagher shares her medal-winning formula to hitting the mark every time.
+Elite athlete Jessica Gallagher, opens in a new tab shares her medal-winning formula to hitting the mark every time.

 Being your best and performing at your peak isn’t just about how you present on the big day.
 Serious prep starts weeks before.
 Just ask Jess Gallagher, the first Olympic or Paralympic athlete to win both Summer and Winter medals.